jeweg/vcpkg-cmake/README.md

 * git submodule is not powerful enough to specify per-port commits.
 * CMake's `ExternalProject` (CMake 2.8.2+) seems to wrap git nicely, but again, the port-specific commits would be a problem.

+git can of course be used directly like his:
+    git clone $vcpkg_url .
+    git checkout $vcpkg_commit
+    git checkout $hiredis_commit ports/hiredis

 ### Build time vs CMake configuration time
 * Bootstrapping vcpkg and ports?
 * Installing packages?